rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 * **DBSequenceGenerator**: Retrieves id values from a database sequence.
 With default settings, it operates quite slowly, since it incurs an additional database call for obtaining the id value for each generated entity.
-When setting its property '**cached**' to true, it fetches the current value of its database sequence, creates ids offline in Benerator RAM and updates the database sequence in the end.
-Of course this requires Benerator to run in a single instance and no other client may be writing data to the system while Benerator is generating – otherwise a primary key conflict may arise.
+When setting its property `cached` to `true`, it fetches the current value of its database sequence, creates ids offline in Benerator RAM and updates the database sequence in the end.
+Of course, this requires Benerator to run in a single instance and no other client may be writing data to the system while Benerator is generating – otherwise, a primary key conflict may arise.

 * **DBSeqHiLoGenerator**: Combines a value retrieved from a database with a local counter to create unique values (with